V

 The service-level and price combination that an individual or firm offers consumers in a given market.
 (RM)

-vanity children (noun)
+vanity children (neologism)

 Children produced for the vanity of their parents; or to enhance the reputation of their parents.
 These parents want to improve their own standing, with their friends and family and within the community at large, by the behavior and accomplishments of their children.
 In the extreme, these parents may not even want children, but nevertheless have them so that the children can confirm the self-worth of the parents and make the parents look good.
 The children are used to make a statement about the parent's worth and morality.
 Just look at the behavior and accomplishments of our children; clearly we are better people than you.

 Sure, we can recognize the nuance here.
 To some extent, it is natural to be proud of yourselves for the accomplishments of your children.
 Yes honey, we did a good job raising our little Johnny.
 But if one seeks accolades and admiration, or some other form of reputational advantage for oneself, because of the accomplishments or behavior of one’s child, then one ventures into the realm of vanity.
-(RM)

 verboten (adjective)